Zobie1776/SolvraScript/nova_core/docs/runtime_cli.md

 # NovaCore Runtime Guide

 NovaRuntime offers an embeddable interpreter with debugger, logging, telemetry, and driver integration hooks.
-This guide shows how to execute `.novac` programs from the command line and how host tools such as NovaShell or NovaIDE can attach observers.
+This guide shows how to execute `.nvc` programs from the command line and how host tools such as NovaShell or NovaIDE can attach observers.

 ## Executing Bytecode

-Use the convenience helper added to `NovaRuntime` to load and execute a `.novac` file directly:
+Use the convenience helper added to `NovaRuntime` to load and execute a `.nvc` file directly:

 ```rust